KeyWorlds-xyz/KeyWorlds-xyz/README.md

 - 👋 Hi, I’m @KeyWorlds-xyz, founded by Steve Thommes: ex Google, ex Adobe, ex DoubleClick, ex EF, ex Websight

 - 👀 I’m interested in everything under the sun, especially open source AI for retail and ecommerce
-- 🌱 I’m currently learning everything I don't want to sell anything, buy anything, or process anything as a career
+- 🌱 I’m currently learning everything: I don't want to sell anything, buy anything, or process anything as a career
 - I don't want to sell anything bought or processed,
 - or buy anything sold or processed,
 - or process anything sold, bought, or processed,